Esteban11632/Easy-Peasy-ShoppingList/ReadMe.md

 https://dotnet.microsoft.com/en-us/download

-Make sure to download the latest version.
+Make sure to download the .NET 8.0 version.

 After having everything installed, to run the application, follow these steps: